FestCat/festcat-clunits-builder/README.md

 This step merges the segmentation information from the aligned labels with the prompt-utt files to generate the final utt files which can be used by festival.
+These .utt files are available at the `festival/utts` subdirectory and are required for building HTS voices.

 ### pm

 This step extracts the pitchmark from the audio recordings.
+Using a laryngograph can improve this step (TODO: the Makefile should be adapted for that, pull requests are welcome).

 ### mcep